Website icon Xpert.Digital

 💻 Information technology as a growth driver

-Information technology (IT) is and remains the largest growth engine within the digital economy.
-Sales growth of 6.1 percent to 151.5 billion euros is expected for 2024.
-Particularly noteworthy is the software business, which is expected to grow by 9.4 percent to 45.5 billion euros.
+Information technology (IT) is and will remain the biggest growth driver within the digital economy.
+Revenue growth of 6.1 percent to €151.5 billion is expected for 2024.
+The software business is particularly noteworthy, with projected growth of 9.4 percent to €45.5 billion.

-One driver of this growth is the increasing importance of platforms for developing, testing and delivering software.
-A sales increase of 12.3 percent to 12.2 billion euros is forecast here.
-The boom in artificial intelligence (AI) is also reflected in the numbers: business with AI platforms is expected to increase by a remarkable 38.3 percent to 1.4 billion euros.
-“Artificial intelligence will remain the top topic in 2024.
-Companies should now deal with AI, set up corresponding projects and also invest in the technology,” advises Wintergerst.
+One driver of this growth is the increasing importance of platforms for developing, testing, and deploying software.
+Revenue in this sector is projected to rise by 12.3 percent to €12.2 billion.
+The boom in artificial intelligence (AI) is also reflected in the figures: the AI platform business is expected to grow by a remarkable 38.3 percent to €1.4 billion.
+"Artificial intelligence will remain the top topic in 2024.
+Companies should start working with AI now, launch relevant projects, and invest in the technology," advises Wintergerst.

 ☁️ IT services and cloud solutions

 Another growth area is IT services.
-According to Bitkom, sales in this segment will increase by 4.8 percent to 51.7 billion euros in 2024.
+According to Bitkom, revenues in this segment will increase by 4.8 percent to €51.7 billion in 2024.
 Services related to cloud technologies are developing particularly dynamically.
-Sales in this area are expected to grow by 17 percent to 17.7 billion euros.
-These developments show that the German economy has recognized the importance of digitalization and especially cloud technologies.
+Revenues in this area are expected to grow by 17 percent to €17.7 billion.
+These developments demonstrate that the German economy has recognized the importance of digitalization and, in particular, cloud technologies.

-🖥️ Hardware market is recovering
+🖥️ Hardware market recovers

-After a slump last year, the hardware market will recover significantly in 2024.
-Sales are expected to increase by 4.6 percent to 54.4 billion euros.
-A key growth driver is the Infrastructure-as-a-Service (IaaS) area, which is expected to grow by 24.5 percent to 5.8 billion euros.
-Sales of workstations and wearables are developing just as well, each of which will increase by double-digit growth rates.
-Sales of PCs are also recovering and growing by 4.2 percent to 7.9 billion euros.
+After a slump last year, the hardware market is showing a strong recovery in 2024.
+Revenue is expected to increase by 4.6 percent to €54.4 billion.
+A key growth driver is the Infrastructure-as-a-Service (IaaS) segment, which is projected to grow by 24.5 percent to €5.8 billion.
+Revenue from workstations and wearables is also developing positively, with both expected to see double-digit growth rates.
+PC sales are also recovering, growing by 4.2 percent to €7.9 billion.

 📞 Telecommunications market remains stable

-The telecommunications market is also stable, albeit with more moderate growth.
-For 2024, sales are expected to increase by 1.0 percent to 72.8 billion euros.
-Telecommunications services account for the largest share of the telecommunications market, with sales increasing by 1.6 percent to 52.6 billion euros.
+The telecommunications market is also showing stability, albeit with more moderate growth.
+Revenue is expected to increase by 1.0 percent to €72.8 billion in 2024.
+Telecommunications services account for the largest share of the market, with revenues projected to rise by 1.6 percent to €52.6 billion.

 📺 Consumer electronics continue to decline

-One area of the digital industry that continues to be under pressure is classic consumer electronics.
-A decline in sales is expected for the fourth year in a row.
-In 2024, sales in this area are expected to fall by 3.4 percent to 7.8 billion euros.
-The decline is attributed to weak demand for classic consumer electronics products such as televisions and game consoles.
+One sector of the digital industry that continues to face pressure is traditional consumer electronics.
+A decline in revenue is expected for the fourth consecutive year.
+In 2024, revenue in this sector is projected to fall by 3.4 percent to €7.8 billion.
+This decline is attributed to weak demand for traditional consumer electronics products such as televisions and game consoles.
 However, the industry is hoping for a slight increase in demand due to the European Football Championship, which will take place in 2024.

 🌐 Germany's role in international comparison

-Despite the positive developments within the German digital economy, the country continues to lag behind in international comparison.
-While ICT sales worldwide are expected to increase by 5.6 percent to 4.91 trillion euros in 2024, Germany is expected to only record moderate growth.
-Countries like India, the USA and China are growing significantly faster and are consolidating their position as leading ICT nations.
+Despite positive developments within Germany's digital economy, the country continues to lag behind in international comparison.
+While global ICT revenues are projected to increase by 5.6 percent to €4.91 trillion in 2024, Germany is expected to experience only moderate growth.
+Countries like India, the USA, and China are growing significantly faster and consolidating their positions as leading ICT nations.

 📣 Similar topics